 - participating on the Committee on Enforcement and the Exchange of Information which develops recommendations on securities crime prevention, enforcement and cross-border information exchange among regulations

-- participating on the Sustainable Finance Task Force which is examining sustainability-related disclosures, green-washing and the increasing activity of ESG data providers and credit rating agencies regarding ESG ratings
+- participating on the Sustainable Finance Task Force which is examining sustainability-related disclosures, green-washing and the increasing activity of ESG data providers and credit rating agencies regarding ESG ratings and the development of a sustainability-related assurance framework

 - participating on the Financial Stability Engagement Group which engages with the Financial Stability Board (FSB) on cross-cutting issues such as money market funds, open-ended investment funds, bond liquidity and margins